Rufaida98/Rufaida98/README.md

 - 👋 Hi, I’m @Rufaida98
-- 👀 I’m interested in ML
+- 👀 I’m interested in ML,Front-End
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on building useful and efficint apps
 - 📫 How to reach me alirufaida204@gmail.com